Elsa looms as Floridians, vacationers brace for season's 1st tropical strike

 In Tampa, AccuWeather National Reporter Emmy Victor caught up with residents filling 30- to 50-pound sandbags and loading their cars.
 Power crews from around the country, with license plates hailing from Alabama and Indiana, were traveling along Interstate 75 toward Sarasota.

-On Monday, the tropical storm was working its way to Cuba, where it was forecast to dump heavy rain before heading northwards toward the United States, with an expected landfall in Florida north of Tampa Tuesday night or Wednesday morning.
+On Monday, the tropical storm made landfall in Cuba, where it dumped heavy rain before heading northwards toward the United States, with an expected landfall in Florida north of Tampa Wednesday morning.

 The former hurricane is not forecast to restrengthen ahead of its visit to America, but experts are urging locals not to take it lightly.